AntzCode/CellSpecs/README.md

 ## Support

+No support is offered for this product.
+You can modify your own copy of it or get someone else to do it for you.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## Support

-For issues or questions, check the application logs or examine the JSON files in the data directory.
+In case of problems, check the application logs or examine the JSON files in the data directory.